 Face coverings should not be used in place of physical distancing and good hygiene.

 Rules about exercise and outdoor activity

 You should self-isolate if you or somebody else in your household develops symptoms of coronavirus.
 This means not leaving your home for any reason and not having visitors, unless it’s for essential medical care.
 If you have symptoms of COVID-19 however mild, you must self-isolate for at least 10 days from when your symptoms started.
-You should arrange to have a test to see if you have COVID-19 – go to testing to arrange.
+You should arrange to have a test to see if you have COVID-19 – book a test online.
 Do not go to a GP surgery, pharmacy or hospital.